martijnboland/MinimalAspNetCore/README.md

 # MinimalAspNetCore
 Example minimal ASP.NET Core MVC web app that leverages webpack and NPM for client assets.
+See this blog post http://blogs.taiga.nl/martijn/2017/08/02/building-the-minimal-asp-net-core-app-with-webpack-and-npm/ for more information.